Careers in Psychology

 In Alberta, you can find psychologists who work in a variety of criminal justice and forensic settings.
 These include corrections, law enforcement, the courts, hospitals, the workplace, community mental health, and academic settings.
 In this area, psychologists often provide support through counselling interventions or conduct assessments to help lawyers and courts in decisions that relate to the justice system.
 Contact PAA to find the closest psychologist specializing in Criminal Justice in your area.

-In Alberta you can find psychologists called neuropsychologists who assess, diagnose, treat, and/or rehabilitate Albertans with neurological, medical, neurodevelopmental, and psychiatric conditions, as well as other cognitive and learning disorders.
-For example, some neuropsychologists in Alberta are researching neuroplasticity, which is the brain’s ability to change continuously throughout an individual’s life.
+Neuropsychologists can assess, diagnose, treat, and/or rehabilitate Albertans with neurological, medical, neurodevelopmental, and psychiatric conditions, as well as other cognitive and learning disorders.
+E.g., neuropsychologists in Alberta are researching neuroplasticity, which is the brain’s ability to change continuously throughout an individual’s life.
 The aim of this research is to optimize the neural networks after a brain injury or in learning.

 Industrial/Organizational psychologists work with organizations to improve the well-being and performance of their employees.
 This involves everything from workforce planning, employee selection, and leadership development.
 These psychologists research job attitudes and job motivation, implement work teams, improve diversity & inclusion, and facilitate organizational change.